-Longshore’s opening menu has got you covered for an extensive culinary voyage with dishes like glazed green lip abalone crumpet, steam sand whiting with xo pipi butter, and grilled Westholme wagyu tri-tip with bone marrow sauce and smoked fat.
+Longshore’s menu has got you covered for an extensive culinary voyage with dishes like glazed green lip abalone crumpet, steamed sand whiting with xo pipi butter, and grilled Westholme wagyu tri-tip with bone marrow sauce and smoked fat.
 To finish, playful desserts incorporating seasonal fruits and native ingredients will talk to the fresh and coastal vibes of the restaurant.

 Dishes combine coastal ingredients with Asian techniques and flavours, changing regularly with what Chef Dot likes to call ‘freestyle cuisine’.
 Staples like ‘fish of the day’ and core proteins like wagyu and pork loin will remain constant, but garnishes will adjust seasonally based on what’s available from sustainably-sourced, local producers.